zlcrrrr/DHFR_MD_QMMM/README.md

 ### QM/MM calculation
 Note: we performed all the AFNMR and QMMM calculations described in the paper on a HPC cluster using Slurm.
 The scripts provided in the respository are just examples.
 You may need to tweak our scripts to fit your computing environment.

-Download the [MD trajectory and snapshot](https://osf.io/wqyb4/).
-Move the content of the folder named trj to the repository, and extract MD snapshots from the trajectory to a folder named snapshots
+Download the [MD trajectory and snapshots](https://osf.io/wqyb4/).
+Unzip and move the contents of the downloaded folders to the repository, and extract MD snapshots from the trajectory to a folder named snapshots
 ```
 cd sh
 chmod +x ./*.sh